wp-plugins/page-views-count/readme.txt

 == Changelog ==

+= 1.2.0 - 2015/06/18 =
+* Feature - Plugin framework Mobile First focus upgrade
+* Feature - Massive improvement in admin UI and UX in PC, tablet and mobile browsers
+* Feature - Introducing opening and closing Setting Boxes on admin panels.
+* Feature - Added Plugin Framework Customization settings.
+Control how the admin panel settings show when editing.
+* Feature - Added a 260px wide images to the right sidebar for support forum link, Documentation links.
+* Feature - Added full support for Right to Left RTL layout on plugins admin dashboard.
+* Fix - Check 'request_filesystem_credentials' function, if it does not exists then require the core php lib file from WP where it is defined

 = 1.1.0 - 2015/06/03 =
 * Tweak - Security Hardening.
 Removed all php file_put_contents functions in the plugin framework and replace with the WP_Filesystem API
 * Tweak - Security Hardening.
 Removed all php file_get_contents functions in the plugin framework and replace with the WP_Filesystem API